-As a state known for its apples, it should come as no surprise there are plenty of places to taste cider in Washington.
+As the country’s leading producer of apples, it’s no surprise there are plenty of places to taste cider in Washington.
 Visit during the fall for the chance to enjoy the tangy zing of a warm glass of fresh-pressed apple cider, or unwind with a cold bottle of hard apple cider.
 No matter which type of cider you prefer, Washington State is the best place to find it.
-According to the USDA, Washington produces more than 6 billion pounds of apples every year.
-That’s more than all the other 49 states combined.

 Fresh-pressed Washington cider (the non-alcoholic kind) comes from squeezing the juice out of the entire fruit using an apple press.
 To find a great natural cider that goes straight from the orchard to your glass, stop by one of these Washington farms.
 Families can often enjoy apple-picking, games, and more.